Choose Your ASR (Speech-to-Text) Model: One Platform, Every Top Model

 • GPT-4o Transcribe Diarize — best for multi-speaker content.
 Built-in speaker identification, 57 languages, segment-level timestamps.

-• Qwen3-ASR-Flash — best for accuracy and subtitles. #1 on HuggingFace Open ASR Leaderboard (4.25% WER), 26 languages, word-level timestamps, emotion detection.
+• Qwen3-ASR-Flash — best for accuracy and subtitles. #1 on HuggingFace Open ASR Leaderboard (4.25% WER), 33 languages plus 22 Chinese dialects, word-level timestamps, emotion detection.

 Coming soon: